jamesericdavidson/jamesdavidson.xyz/content/posts/lab.md

 # Introduction

-This is the Linux Lab I wrote for the University of Plymouth Official Computer and Information Security Society for the 2018/19 Academic Year.
+This is the Linux Lab I wrote for the University of Plymouth Official Computer and Information Security Society for the 2019/20 academic year.

 Originally written for Pandoc to output as a PDF, it is now available using Hugo.